preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 Sunlight and wind are a tad hard to come by in the Sunless Citadel.

 Of course, prior to the coming of Belak the Outcast, the Durbuluks had to get their firewood from outside anyway.

+Well...technically there might be some substitutes available from the Underdark.

+> Torchstalks: These nonmagical mushrooms have combustible, long-burning caps.
+The caps are hard to light, usually taking 1d4+1 minutes to ignite, but once it is lit, a torchstalk burns steadily for 24 hours and sheds light in a 10-foot radius.
+These fungi grow wild in the Middledark, especially in the North, and large domesticated crops of them can be found in Gatchorof, Gracklstugh, and most dwarf settlements.
+>
+> Zurkhwood: This giant mushroom can reach a height of 30 to 40 feet.
+Its large spores are edible with proper preparation, but zurkhwood is important primarily because its stalks are hard and woody.
+Zurkhwood is one of the very few sources of timber (or anything like it) in the Underdark.
+>
+> --- <cite>Underdark, pages 108--109</cite>

+But the Durbuluks are much closer to the surface than they are to the Underdark.
+(The only closer source of wood is Belak's grove.)

-Durbuluk lignatores may have gotten it simply by raiding, taking it from farms in the surrounding countryside.
+Durbuluk lignatores may have gotten wood simply by raiding, taking it from farms in the surrounding countryside.
 [Remember that the Durbuluks should not be unknown in the area.](/sunless-citadel-character-hooks-rescue-mission#oakhurstians-know-durbuluks-in-citadel) The Durbuluks don't have enough military hegemony to demand the humans actually bring their goods to the Citadel, as a feudal baron could demand, nor do they dare to wander the countryside alone.
 But they are strong enough that the humans cannot effectively defend against the sudden appearance of a large raiding party, and the Citadel itself obstructs any reprisals.

 Or they might burn wood that hasn't been properly aged/seasoned/cured.
 If you lack the climate, weather or time to dry your wood outdoors, then you can simply expose it to a lot more heat to make it ready for burning.
 But that will make the process of building the fire longer and more arduous.